Comfy-Org/comfy-cli/README.md

   `comfy launch`

+- To run in CPU mode:

+  `comfy launch --cpu`

 ### Managing Packages

 comfy allows you to easily install, update, and remove packages for ComfyUI.
 Here are some examples: